-- a) the incumbent Director General of the Industrial Property Office shall serve as Acting Director General of LIPO; while the Officer-In-Charge for Copyright shall serve as Deputy Director for Copyright and Industrial Property pending the appointments of a Director General and Deputy Directors as provided herein. - b) personnel of the Copyright Office and Industrial Property Offices shall, in a holdover capacity, continue to perform their respective duties and responsibilities to and receive the corresponding salaries and benefits until the new position structure and staffing pattern of LIPO as instituted by the Director General of the Office and approved by the President. - c) incumbents whose positions are not included in the orgnogram of LIPO or who may not be reappointed shall be deemed redundant.
+- b) Personnel of the Copyright Office and Industrial Property Offices shall, in a holdover capacity, continue to perform their respective duties and responsibilities to and receive the corresponding salaries and benefits until the new position structure and staffing pattern of LIPO as instituted by the Director General of the Office and approved by the President. - c) incumbents whose positions are not included in the organogram of LIPO or who may not be reappointed shall be deemed redundant.
 Redundant employees shall be paid severance benefits consistent with the laws of Liberia.
-In the case of employees who meet eligibility for retirement, they shall receive such retirement benefits as provided for under the laws of Liberia; and - d) all existing assets, liabilities and obligations of the two agencies shall be transferred to LIPO. - e) All rights granted by two of the agencies shall be valid until their expiration.
+In the case of employees who meet eligibility for retirement, they shall receive such retirement benefits as provided for under the laws of Liberia; and - d) all existing assets, liabilities and obligations of the two agencies shall be transferred to LIPO. - e) all rights granted by two of the agencies shall be valid until their expiration.